 - 1. Prepare to raise the first column into position. - 2.
-Review the weight of the column and the drivebase to confirm that the pick point will withstand the weight. - 3.
-Use a suitable hoisting system that complies with local regulations. - 4.
-Put a sling around the column using proper rigging techniques and attach the lifting device. - 5.
-Carefully and slowly lift the column to an upright position. - 6.
-Move the column closer to the carriage about 6" (152mm) away and secure the column.
-See Figure 12-10. - 7.
+Review the top of the column for the presence of chain deflector blocks.
+See Figure 12-10. - 3.
+Review the weight of the column and the drivebase to confirm that the pick point will withstand the weight. - 4.
+Use a suitable hoisting system that complies with local regulations. - 5.
+Put a sling around the column using proper rigging techniques and attach the lifting device. - 6.
+Carefully and slowly lift the column to an upright position. - 7.
+Move the column closer to the carriage - about 6" (152mm) away and secure the column.
+See Figure 12-11. - 8.
 Make sure the column is secure and cannot fall until permanent bracing is installed.